CoreyHedberg/rps_game/README.md

 ## Summary

 Wow, just wow!
 This is the most exciting project I have completed to date.
-I really felt llike all the stuff I have been learning really came together on this project and I was able to spend most of my time actually writing code and less time researching and studying.
+I felt like all the stuff I have been learning really came together on this project and I was able to spend most of my time actually writing code and less time researching and studying.
+What a great feeling!

 It truly has been a joy to work on this project.